 “In their cruel and inhuman way, the Nazi marauders have immortalized the name of Lidice and the names of each and every one of its heroes who now lie silenced.
 Wherever and whenever freemen continue to fight, they will remember the name and learn to say: ‘Leed-eat-say.’
 Lidice stands today not as a symbol of the power and the might of the German terror but as a flaming sword around which all fighters for freedom will rally.

 “The Czech people will never forget Lidice nor forgive what has taken place there.
 Fighting in the darkness of night from one end of their country to the other, the Czech people will not permit this outrage to discourage them.
 As long as there is one Czech left on earth, he will carry on his lips and in his heart the word ‘Lidice’.”

-The suggestion that some German-named town in the USA should be re-named “Lidice” was publicly endorsed on the 13th of June by Masaryk, who was in Boston to attend a United Nations benefit rally at Boston Garden the following day.
-Referring to the New York editorial which had produced the proposal, Masaryk said, “I think it is a good idea.”
+The suggestion that some German-named towns in the USA should be renamed “Lidice” was publicly endorsed on the 13th of June by Masaryk, who was in Boston to attend a United Nations benefit rally at Boston Garden the following day.
+Referring to the New York editorial that had produced the proposal, Masaryk said, “I think it is a good idea.”
 He added that Boston or some other town might want to sponsor the reconstruction of Lidice, for he recalled that in the First World War, a number of United States communities sponsored the restoration of war-torn Belgian towns.

 In terms of a full-scale public response from the US, it was the Minister of the Navy, William F. Knox, who was the first to make his views unequivocally known.
 Like Dr Stross, who had spoken in less auspicious surroundings across the Atlantic the day before, Secretary Knox gave the pledge that the Allies would fight until “the Nazi butchers” were swept from the face of the earth “even as they obliterated Lidice.”